Dullahan: Description

-Behavior
+Behaviour

 A Dullahan appears as a mounted horseman or a coachman driving a horse-drawn carriage out of graveyards.
 The rumour of a Dullahan's appearance often develops near a graveyard or a charnel vault where a wicked aristocrat is reputed to be buried.

 He arrives, driving the death coach, at the doorstep of a person whose death is approaching.
 (Note: (Haughton 2012), historian, cited by Josianne Leah Campbell (2016).)
 According to Croker, the appearance of the "Headless Coach" foreshadows imminent death or misfortune.
 In "Hanlon's Mill", Michael (Mick) Noonan is returning from his trip to a shoemaker at Ballyduff, Co.
 Cork, and during his journey, he sees a black coach drawn by six headless black horses, driven by a headless coachman clad in black.
 The next morning, Mick receives news from the huntsman that Master Wrixon of Ballygibblin had a fit and died.

-Croker reports that in one legend, a Headless Coach would run back and forth from Castle Hyde (Note: About 2 miles NW of Fermoy.) to a glen/valley (Note: "Glana Fauna".) beyond the village of Ballyhooly, in County Cork.
+Croker reports that in one legend, a Headless Coach would run back and forth from Castle Hyde (Note: About 2 miles north-west of Fermoy.) to a glen/valley (Note: "Glana Fauna".) beyond the village of Ballyhooly, in County Cork.
 (Note: Fermoy is on the Blackwater, as is Killavullen, and Ballyhooly is about midpoint in between.)
-Nearby in the town of Doneraile, (Note: 4 miles west of Ballygibblin, 7 miles NNW of Killavullen (the Mill).) it was said that the coach would visit the houses in succession, and whichever occupant dared to open the door would be splashed with a basin of blood by the coachman.
+Nearby in the town of Doneraile, (Note: 4 miles west of Ballygibblin, 7 miles north-north-west of Killavullen (the Mill).) it was said that the coach would visit the houses in succession, and whichever occupant dared to open the door would be splashed with a basin of blood by the coachman.

 There are rumours that golden objects can force the Dullahan to disappear.